danmbrown/city-of-whispers/Moves - October Backup.md

 - Implicate your faction: How does this connect to them?

 ### Take a Big Risk
-When you risk physical harm, break the law, challenge social norms, or make a scene describe your objective and what you're prepared to give up to succeed, mark Heat and roll + most relevant attribute.
+When you do something dangerous, felonious, violent, or imprudent describe the what you fear might happen, mark Heat and roll + most relevant attribute.
 Outcomes should align with the fiction.
 You probably can’t defeat a trained warrior in one-on-one combat even if you roll a **10+**.

+- **12+** You succeed in what you set out to do, and you may pick a second outcome from the consequences list below or clear 1 Heat.
 - **10+** You succeed in what you set out to do.
-You may mark Heat to pick an additional outcome from the list below.
+You may mark Heat to pick another outcome from the consequences list below.
 - **7 - 9** You succeed but the Magistrate will tell you the cost; Or the magistrate will offer you a hard choice.

-PCs who are present must also pick one:
-* Challenge beliefs: Mark a belief
-* Suffer blowback: Mark Heat
-* Open eyes: Add a belief based on your actions
-* Incur cost: Lose 1 asset

-#### Additional Outcomes
+#### Consequences
-- **Knowledge**: Learn something about someone or something, or someone learns something about you
+- Learn something about someone or something
-- **Attention**: Attract attention or remain hidden
+- Escape the scene or remain hidden
+- Avoid attracting attention
-- **Harm**: Avoid harm or cause an opponent temporary harm
+- Cause an opponent temporary harm or force them to hesitate
-- **Reputation**: Word gets around about you
+- Change a detail about the scene
+- Create an opportunity for an ally
+- Impress one or more people
-- **Acquisition**: Gain something from someone
+- Take something from someone

 <a id="Scheme-Moves"></a>
 ## Scheme Moves
 ### Set Up a Scheme (Network)
 When you set up a scheme to regularly bring in cash or resources, describe the montage for setting it up and what you expect it to produce.
-The scheme starts with a Productivity equal to your Network attribute.
+Roll +Network.
 Subtract 1 for each scheme you already have going.

+- On a hit, the scheme’s Productivity starts at -1.
+- **7-9** Mark Heat or start Productivity at -2.
+- **6-** You fail to get the scheme off the ground or mark Heat to start the scheme’s Productivity at -3; either way, someone catches wind of your little operation.

 ### Run the Scheme
-When you check in on your scheme, answer one of the questions and roll +Productivity.
+When you check in on your scheme, roll +Productivity.
 You may do this once per session.

+- **12+** Collect two assets, pick 1 Success.
+You may have a maximum of two assets.
 - **10+** Collect 1 asset and increase productivity (Max +3).
 You may have a maximum of two assets.
 - **7-9** Reduce productivity to collect an asset, or do nothing.
 You may have a maximum of two assets.

-#### Questions
-* Who is your most trusted employee, worker, or collaborator?
-* Who is your most difficult employee, worker, or collaborator?
-* How do you collect the revenue or value generated by the scheme?
-* What aspect of the scheme do you check on first?
-* What aspect of the scheme is riskiest?
-* What aspect of the scheme produces the best results?

 #### Success
-- A local crime lord demands protection
+- Your business is noticed by a local crime lord who demands protection
 - Competition enters the market
 - An investor wants to buy you out
-- Authorities threaten to neutralize the (real or concocted) criminal aspects
+- The law takes notice of the operation and attempts to neutralize the criminal aspects
 - An employee is embezzling funds
-- The employees organize
 - Your faction takes an interest

 ### Use Asset